 As the usual Friday office chatter came up about what everyone is getting up to at the weekend, my casual answer of ‘visiting Canberra’ was met with disbelief all around.

 Each of my colleagues’ thoughts were along the lines of – Why?
 What for?
 Is something happening there? – all said in a tone of confusion.

 They explained that Canberra was forced onto them as a school trip and that to this day, they’ve never forgotten the boredom of the tiny city.

 However, as I grew up in the UK and missed that opportunity, I was more than happy to make the 3-hour drive from Sydney to explore.

 We arrived exhausted around 10pm on Friday night, so that ruled out any late night adventures, but the rest of the weekend flew by.

 Saturday was freezing and so I majorly regretted my poor choice of coat.
 The single digit weather was a novelty from Sydney’s recent entry into Spring though.
 I’ll add here that although we did fit a lot of ‘culture’ in, this weekend was predominantly a food discovery.

 Breakfast was at The Cupping Room on University Avenue.

-Lunch: A friend told me I had to try the famous Pâtissez (Bougainville Street) milkshake which are all over Facebook and Buzzfeed right now.
-These indulgent milkshakes do look amazing, so we popped over for ‘lunch’ and it was a crazy 2.5 hour wait for a table.
+Lunch: A friend told me I had to try the famous Pâtissez (Bougainville Street) milkshake which is all over Facebook and Buzzfeed right now.
+These indulgent milkshakes do look amazing, so we popped over for ‘lunch’ and it was a crazy 2.5-hour wait for a table.